-While there are no actual federally funded scholarships for cancer survivors, there are a number of general grants that are open to all students.
-These are need-based grants, and the financial burden placed on cancer patients and their families is likely to make them eligible for an award.
+While there are no actual federally-funded scholarships for cancer survivors, there are a number of general grants that are open to all students.
+These are need-based grants.
+The financial burden placed on cancer patients and their families is likely to make them eligible for an award.

 This program is open to undergraduate students who are pursuing their first associate’s or bachelor’s degree.
 Awards are determined according to financial need.
 The maximum annual award is $5,550.

-The FSEOG is available to students who have qualified for a Pell grant, but are still left with considerable unmet need.
-The FSEOG program is administered through the financial aid offices of participating colleges and universities, and students should apply through their school of choice.
-Awards range from $100 to $4000.
+The FSEOG is available to students who have qualified for a Pell grant but are still left with considerable unmet need.
+The FSEOG program is administered through the financial aid offices of participating colleges and universities.
+Students should apply through their school of choice.
+Awards range from $100 to $4,000.

 Private Sources of Scholarships

 The majority of scholarships for cancer patients and survivors are funded by the private sector.
 Professional associations and advocacy and support groups are the primary source of financial assistance for students who are pursuing their college education while battling or recovering from all types of cancer.

 Students looking for cancer-related scholarships should begin their search by looking for organizations and support groups linked to their type of cancer.
 For example, a student who has been diagnosed with breast cancer will want to concentrate on organizations that support the needs of breast cancer survivors and their families.

 Scholarships for cancer patients and survivors are dependent upon private and corporate donations.
 The availability of programs and award amounts are subject to change according to current funding.
 The following programs are examples of the types of scholarships available for college-bound students who are battling cancer.